Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

-This kind of representations have many names depending on the model and the communities.
-For example, in the literature of the ARW it goes as the \emph{sitewise representation} (see e.g. \cite{hoffman_density_2024}). \SRI{} will become quickly valuable and we shall prove many of their properties, especially along the last sections of the paper.
+The Abelian nature of the stabilization is calling for an invariant representation of the dynamics with respect to the choice of $\evol\in\evolution$.
+This is precisely what the Stacks of Instructions are designed for.
+This kind of representation has been used in several published works under different names, depending on the model and the community.
+For instance, in the literature of the ARW it goes as the \emph{sitewise representation} (see e.g. \cite{hoffman_density_2024}).